daxter1987/laravel-env/README.md

 # daxter1987/laravel-env

 By installing this composer package into your laravel application, this enables the ``php artisan dax:install`` command, which creates a docker-compose.yml and a daxenv.sh file into your laravel root directory.
-The you can run ``docker compose up -d`` and you have a laravel environment with a database.
+Then you can run ``docker compose up -d`` and you have a laravel environment with a database.

 ## Requirements